 How to Choose the Best Horse Racing Breed?

 Racehorses aren’t just one breed of horses.
 Actually, any horse can be a ‘racehorse’ – but some breeds have unique characteristics which help them stand out in certain types of racing.
+And often, racehorse breeds are quite expensive.
 Compare Arabians and Thoroughbreds in a 1-mile range race; without a second thought, it’s Thoroughbreds for the win!

 Now, whichever horse breed you prefer – you’ll need a few things to choose the best breed out there.
 Here’s a list of a few traits you should give a look at while you assess a horse for racing:

 Just as us humans – each horse is quite different from the other, in terms of physique and body structure.
 Some are leaner and taller, while others have a much larger boned body.
 Equestrians should have “plenty of bone” which is a term used to define a healthy horse i.e. their bones are adequate for their size.

 Typically, when we consider body types for horses, they’re classified into: